-Microsoft Corporation’s success as a global computer technology company is founded on the fulfillment of its mission statement and vision statement.
+Microsoft Corporation’s success as a global computer technology company is founded on the fulfillment of its corporate mission and vision statements.
 The vision statement directs the development of the business toward a desired future condition.
-Microsoft’s vision statement includes what the company can do for individual and organizational customers.
+Microsoft’s corporate vision includes what the company can do for individual and organizational customers.
 On the other hand, a company’s mission statement presents the general strategic approach to grow the business and reach the corporate vision.
-Microsoft’s mission statement specifies what the business aims to do to empower its customers.
-In this case, the corporate mission is strongly aligned with the vision statement.
+Microsoft’s corporate mission specifies what the business aims to do to empower its customers.
+Also in this case, the corporate mission is strongly aligned with the vision statement.
+This alignment is essential to optimize strategic decision making, especially in addressing competition with firms like Apple, Google, and IBM.
+The Porter’s Five Forces analysis of Microsoft Corporation shows that the company deals with the strong force of competitive rivalry involving these firms and many smaller businesses that operate internationally, regionally, and locally.

-Microsoft Corporation’s mission statement is “to empower every person and every organization on the planet to achieve more.”
-This mission statement reflects the company’s vision statement on its computer technology and software business.
-The following components are significant in Microsoft’s mission statement:
+Microsoft’s corporate mission is “to empower every person and every organization on the planet to achieve more.”
+This mission statement shows that the business is all about empowerment of people and organizations.
+Such empowerment is achieved through the utility of the company’s computing products.
+The following components are significant in Microsoft’s corporate mission statement:

 - Every person and every organization on the planet